TEALSK12/2nd-semester-introduction-to-computer-science/units/supplemental/calculator_canada.md

 #### BC ADST Mathematics Computer Science 11 Content - Use of Computing for Financial Analysis

-Use this opportunity to apply software to do financial calucations.
+Use this opportunity to apply software to do financial calculations.
 Afterall, what's tedious for a human, is easy for a computer.
 It's up to the software developer to design a product that is helpful.